garciart/machine-learning-raspberry-pi/README.md

 ### Data Source

-Data verified using the [Thermal Comfort Tool](https://comfort.cbe.berkeley.edu/), Center for the Built Environment, University of California Berkeley.
+Data verified using the [Thermal Comfort Tool](https://comfort.cbe.berkeley.edu/) from the Center for the Built Environment (CBE at the University of California, Berkeley.

 ### Features